How we use information about service users

 - when you have agreed to be referred to us (for example, by your GP)

-- if we reach out to other agencies you are engaged with (with your permission).
+- if we reach out to other agencies you are engaged with (with your permission)

 In these situations, or in any circumstance not covered by the list above, we will let you know what kind of information the third party has given us about you.

-Where your information is held?
+Where is information held?

 Security and confidentiality